-Successful portfolio management calls for exceptional data management skills and diligent oversight across multiple efforts.
+Successful project portfolio management calls for exceptional data management skills and diligent oversight across multiple efforts.
 Project portfolios bring with them an array of variables, along with the risk of surprises and expensive mistakes.
 Inconsistencies and other problems at the project level are amplified as they ripple across the rest of the company’s initiatives.
 Devastating schedule delays, resource conflicts, and unexpected expenditures could result.
-Without sufficient insight into the health of each project, senior-level stakeholders may discover too late that their portfolio isn’t performing well, or that an initiative won’t deliver the expected ROI.
+Without sufficient insight into the health of each project, senior-level stakeholders may discover too late that their project portfolio isn’t performing well, or that an initiative won’t deliver the expected ROI.

 Data management is a critical function, but busy project teams don’t have the time or skills to stay on top of it.
 Though information is harvested and reviewed at the project level, rarely is data rolled up in a way that makes it possible to identify opportunities and inefficiencies on a broader basis.
 This leads to resource conflicts, waste, and last-minute surprises and emergencies that could have been avoided.